Learn a new PowerPoint trick using picture tools: Magnifier

 - Locate “CROP” button.
 Click on the drop down of that button

-- Under “CROP” button, select “CROP TO SHAPE” and choose Oval shape.
-This chooses the geometrical shape in which the magnifier will be moulded.
-This feature is available in PowerPoint version 2010 onwards.
+- Under “CROP” button, Select “CROP TO SHAPE” and choose Oval shape.
+This chooses the geometrical shape in which the magnifier will be molded.
+This feature is available in PowerPoint version 2010 onwards

-This step puts the picture in the mould of an oval boundary.
+- This step puts the picture in the mold of an oval boundary.
 You will be able to see it if the background colour is contrasting.

 - Now, go to “FORMAT”

 - Choose “CROP” option from the drop down menu again